janderie/Lab-Page/content/projects/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the Lab Group
         content: We are working on several projects that focus on the capacity of communities to cope with changing environments, both built and natural.
+Please connect with us if you are interested in engaging with our projects and initiatives!
         align: center
         background:
           image: